Wayne Chiang stole the cookie, from the cookie, jar.

 What are the implications of this?
 Well, for starters, how about what it’s done to this guy’s life.
 On his journal he asks for no sympathy, and states repeatedly that people should focus on the real tradgedy, not the problems the false accusations have caused for him.
 But, they have caused problems.

 Maybe more importantly, this seems to say something about using the Internet as a source of news.
 Nowadays it’s hard to dispute the notion that more and more people are turning to the web to learn about what’s going on in the real world.
 In all honesty, there’s a lot to be said for that practice.
 A user can learn about exactly what he or she wants to, when he or she wants to, from as many sources as he or she wants to, and in as much depth as he or she wants to.
+For you to have emergency funds, you might want to consider playing some fun and interactive sports betting games via doddcityisd.

 In the 90’s sci-fi film, “Starship Troopers”, a futuristic, interactive news service continually asked users “Would you like to know more?”.
 The Internet does that and more.
 It’s a great theory for information sources, and in general it works out pretty well in practice too.